There are ten major partitions of consciousness, but most people live their lives using only three. How do we reach the others? Why would we want to?

 We also have access to a 5th state, which Michael Harner calls the Shamanic State of Consciousness (SSC).
 We achieve this state through the Shamanic Journey.

-This partition of awareness has some unique properties, including directing attention in an imaginary landscape.
-This landscape is the home of our subconscious imagination.
+This partition of awareness has some unique properties.
+It is an inward journey that takes place in an imaginary landscape, which is the home of our subconscious imagination.
 We need to access the subconscious when we dream.

-Of the ten levels of consciousness, this represents humankind’s first technique for exploring awareness.
+It is one of the ten levels of consciousness that some believe is humankind’s first technique for exploring awareness.
 This technique is one of the most significant doorways to non-ordinary reality.

 6) Cosmic Consciousness

-Next, we have the sixth state of consciousness, is a combination of the transcendent 4th state with the waking state.
+Next, we have the sixth state of consciousness, which combines the transcendent 4th state with the waking state.
 This partition of consciousness is known as cosmic consciousness and witnessing.

 7) Lucid Dreaming

-Now we come to the seventh state.
+Now, we come to the seventh state.
 Lucid dreaming is the combination of at least two or possibly three states of consciousness.
 It’s a most interesting experience.
-You are present, and you “know” you are dreaming, so it offers some sense of control over what’s happening.
+You are present and “know” you are dreaming, so it offers some control over what’s happening.
 This level of awareness is the same as the waking state.

-Consciousness and God are the same things, although they appear to be opposites before gaining the proper perspective.
-We understand we are as much “a god” as any other anthropomorphic being or avatar of religion when we achieve the correct observational perspective.
-We are the creator, “the god,” or the sap within the flower.
+Consciousness and God are the same, although most do not understand them as such.
+They appear to be different before gaining the proper perspective.
+We finally grasp that we are as much “a god” as any other anthropomorphic being.
+We are just as much a god of creation as any avatar of religion.
+When we achieve the correct perspective, we realize we are the creator, “the god,” or the sap within the flower.

-It combines the waking state, the fourth and sixth state, which produces the ultimate physical perspective of reality.
+It combines the waking state and the fourth and sixth states, producing the ultimate physical perspective of reality.

 “There is a God part in you.
 The consciousness.
 The pure Self.
 Learn to listen to the voice of that Power.” ― Amit Ray, Nonviolence: The Transforming Power